omahs/golem-docs/docs/Ncreators/javascript/examples/data.md

 ---
-description: Sending data
+Description: Sending data
 ---

-In this article we will present methods that let you send files to and from a provider as well as send JSON to a remote computer.
+In this article, we will present methods that let you send files to and from a provider as well as send JSON to a remote computer.

 !!!
-Note: at this moment sending files and JSON methods are available only in scripts that are run in node.js.
+Note: At this moment sending files and JSON methods are available only in scripts that are run in node.js.

 !!!
 Prerequisites
 - Yagna daemon installed and running

 ### Setting up project

-Create a project folder, initialize a Node.js project and install the `yajsapi` library.
+Create a project folder, initialize a Node.js project, and install the `yajsapi` library.

 ```bash
 mkdir golem-example